11 new movies and shows to watch this weekend on Netflix, HBO Max, Prime Video and more

 The lineup is dominated by the return of four popular shows: Better Call Saul season 6, Barry season 3, Russian Doll season 2 and The Flight Attendant season 2.
 Fans will be especially thrilled to see Barry and Russian Doll, as both have been on hiatus for three interminable years.

 As for new series premieres, Gaslit and A Very British Scandal explore two notorious cases.
 In the former, Julia Roberts plays Martha Mitchell, an early whistleblower in Watergate.
 In the latter, Claire Foy and Paul Bettany portray the bitter, headline-making divorce between the Duchess and Duke of Argyll.
-For more juicy scandal action, check out White Hot: The Rise & Fall of Abercrombie & Fitch.
+For more juicy scandal action, check out White Hot: The Rise & Fall of Abercrombie & Fitch (speaking of rising and falling, we think there's another Netflix nuclear option on the table to fight subscriber churn).

 Here’s our guide on what to watch this weekend.